Undergraduate study - 2024 entry

 • further your knowledge of the materials our planet is made of

-• discover how crucial elements such as carbon dioxide (CO2) are cycled and how they affect different parts of the Earth
+• discover how elements such as carbon dioxide (CO2) are cycled and how they affect different parts of the Earth

 • improve your data analysis and computational skills